mozilla-l10n/documentation/src/products/firefox_desktop/review.md

 ## Review landed strings

 All versions of Firefox desktop ship by localizing a single repository containing the reference English strings, called [firefox-l10n-source](https://github.com/mozilla-l10n/firefox-l10n-source).
-It is generated from strings landing in the Firefox source code repository [gecko-dev](https://github.com/mozilla/gecko-dev) (a mirror of the Mercurial repository `mozilla-central` which will eventually be phased out).
-Automation in `firefox-l10n-source` extracts strings from each of the version specific branches in `gecko-dev` (e.g. master for Nightly, beta for Beta, release for Release, etc.).
+It is generated from strings landing in the Firefox source code repository [mozilla-firefox](https://github.com/mozilla-firefox/firefox).
+Automation in `firefox-l10n-source` extracts strings from each of the version specific branches in `mozilla-firefox` (e.g. main for Nightly, beta for Beta, release for Release, etc.).

 There are two branches in `firefox-l10n-source`: `main` which contains all strings currently exposed for localization, and `update` which acts as a string quarantine, used as a buffer to avoid exposing poor strings to the larger audience of localizers.
 Strings are regularly merged from `update` into `main` after a review by the Localization Team; newly added and removed strings in `main` are synced with our localization tool Pontoon.

 Localized strings for all channels can be found in [firefox-l10n](https://github.com/mozilla-l10n/firefox-l10n), with a single subfolder for each locale.

 The review process consists of three parts:
-* Review strings landing in `mozilla-central`.
+* Review strings landing in repository (using legacy `mozilla-central`).
 * Review strings extracted into the `update` branch of `firefox-l10n-source`.
 The [automation](https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/workflows/update.yml) runs twice a day in the repository with any changes added to a pull request against the `main` repository.
 * Review and merge strings in the pull request to `main`, and start the localization process.